identiops/terraform-hcloud-k3s/README.md

 internet access of the cluster's nodes for tasks like fetching package updates.
 However, it will not affect the services that are provided via load balancers!

-##### Node Pool
+##### Node Pools

 Nodes should not be updated manually via `agt-get`, but be replaced.
 For control plane nodes, it is recommended to backup the etcd data store to an external s3 storage, see [k3s Cluster Datastore](https://docs.k3s.io/datastore).

+1. For control plane pools only: Create a new etcd snapshot, see [k3s etcd-snapshot](https://docs.k3s.io/cli/etcd-snapshot).
+2. Set the new `image` in the configuration.
+Then, perform the following steps on consecutively on all existing node pools until they have all been replaced.

-Perform theses steps ONLY for the node pool with the `cluster_can_init` setting:
+Start the replacement with the node pool with the `cluster_can_init` setting:

-- If there is a second node pool that contains control plane nodes there's no special handling required.
-- When there's no other control plane node pool:
-  1. Create a temporary control plane node pool.
+3. Ensure that there's another control plane node pool.
+If there's no other control plane node pool, create a temporary one that is deleted after the successful replacement of the node pool with the `cluster_can_init` setting.
-  2. Once the node pool is up and running, drain the nodes of the node pool with the `cluster_can_init` setting: `kubectl drain node-xyz`
+4. When the second control plane node pool is up and running, the node pool with the `cluster_can_init` setting must be deleted and replaced in one application of the configuration.
+   - Ensure that the `cluster_init_action.init` and `cluster_init_action.reset`
+     settings are disabled.
+   - Drain the old nodes: `kubectl drain node-xyz`
-  3. Once all pods have been migrateded, delete the nodes:
+   - Once all pods have been migrateded, delete the old nodes:
      `kubectl delete node node-xyz`
+   - Then rename the node pool to achieve deletion and replacement in one configuration change.
+   - Apply the configuration: `terraform apply`
-  4. Then update the `image` of the node pool with the `cluster_can_init` setting and apply the changes: `terraform apply`
+   - Once the new control plane node pool with the `cluster_can_init` setting is again up and running, the temporary control plane node pool can be deleted.
-  5. Wait until the node pool rejoined the cluster.
-  6. Finally, drain and delete the temporary control plane node pool and apply the updated configuration.

-Perform theses steps for all node pools, except the one with the `cluster_can_init` setting:
+Perform theses steps for all remaining node pools:

-1. For control plane pools only: Create a new etcd snapshot, see [k3s etcd-snapshot](https://docs.k3s.io/cli/etcd-snapshot).
-2. For control plane pools only: Ensure that the `cluster_init_action.init` and `cluster_init_action.reset` settings are disabled.
-3. Add a new node pool that uses the new image.
+5. Add a new node pool.
-   - For the control plane pool with the `cluster_can_init` setting: Ensure that the `cluster_init_action.init` and
-4. Once the new node pool is up and running, drain the old nodes:
+6. Once the new node pool is up and running, drain the old nodes:
    `kubectl drain node-xyz`
-5. Once all pods have been migrateded, delete the old nodes:
+7. Once all pods have been migrateded, delete the old nodes:
    `kubectl delete node node-xyz`
-6. Remove the node pool from the terraform configuration.
+8. Remove the node pool from the terraform configuration.
-7. Reapply the configuration: `terraform apply`
+9. Reapply the configuration: `terraform apply`

 #### Update Kubernetes